VP8

 VP8 is an open and royalty-free video compression format released by On2 Technologies in 2008.

 Initially released as a proprietary successor to On2's previous VP7 format, VP8 was released as an open and royalty-free format in May 2010 after Google acquired On2 Technologies.
 Google provided an irrevocable patent promise on its patents for implementing the VP8 format, and released a specification of the format under the Creative Commons Attribution 3.0 license.
 That same year, Google also released libvpx, the reference implementation of VP8, under the revised BSD license.

-Opera, Firefox, Chrome, and Chromium support playing VP8 video in HTML5 video tag.
+Opera, Firefox, Chrome, Pale Moon, and Chromium support playing VP8 video in HTML video tag.
 Internet Explorer officially supports VP8 if the user has the DirectShow filter installed.

 According to Google, VP8 is mainly used in connection with WebRTC and as a format for short looped animations, as a replacement for the Graphics Interchange Format (GIF).

 VP8 can be multiplexed into the Matroska-based container format WebM along with Vorbis and Opus audio.
 The image format WebP is based on VP8's intra-frame coding.
-VP8's direct successor, VP9, and the emerging royalty-free internet video format AV1 from the Alliance for Open Media (AOMedia) are based on VP8.
+VP8's direct successor, VP9, and the royalty-free AV1 codec from the Alliance for Open Media are based on VP8.

 Features

 VP8 only supports progressive scan video signals with 4:2:0 chroma subsampling and 8 bits per sample.

 In its first public version, On2's VP8 implementation supports multi-core processors with up to 64 cores simultaneously.
 At least in the implementation (from August 2011), VP8 is comparatively badly adapted to high resolutions (HD).

-With only three reference frame buffers needed, VP8 enables for decoder implementations with a relatively small memory footprint.
+With only three reference frame buffers needed, VP8 enables decoder implementations with a relatively small memory footprint.

 The format features a pure intra mode, i.e. using only independently coded frames without temporal prediction, to enable random access in applications like video editing.